Medical expert of the article

 Intravenous, |

-Course treatment with drugs that improve cerebral circulation and metabolic processes of the brain:
+A course of treatment with drugs that improve cerebral circulation and metabolic processes in the brain:

 Drugs that improve cerebral circulation (selective cerebrovascular action)